HoTuMinh/Database-Systems/notes/chap1.md

     - the **query processing and optimization** module: responsible for choosing an efficient query execution plan for each query based on the existing storage structures

 > **_IRL_**
-- The choice of which indexes to create and maintain is part of physical database design and tuning, which is one of the responsibilities of the DBA staff
+> _- The choice of which indexes to create and maintain is part of physical database design and tuning, which is one of the responsibilities of the DBA staff_

 5. **_providing backup and recovery_**
     - the **backup and recovery subsystem**: is responsible for recovery